 This rare oil, when properly diluted with a carrier oil, may help improve the appearance of all skin types while toning and tightening the skin.
 The oil also may help fade the appearance of scars.

-When you think of the most precious elements, odds are you may think of gold or diamonds.
-If you were to go back in time to Ancient Israel or Asia, many people would consider Frankincense to be more precious than gold.
-Today, Frankincense essential oil continues to hold its worth, akin to gold, in various applications, highlighting its numerous Frankincense Essential Oil Benefits.
+When considering the most precious elements, you might immediately think of gold or diamonds.
+However, if we were to journey back in time to Ancient Israel or Asia, many individuals would have regarded Frankincense as more valuable than gold.
+In the present day, Frankincense essential oil continues to hold its worth, akin to gold, in various applications, highlighting its numerous Frankincense Essential Oil Benefits.

 Frankincense essential oil uses range from skin care to household cleaners … and everything in between.
 We're here to teach you about the history of Frankincense Essential Oil and just what it can do for you.